quinlanjager/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
 Using AJAX techniques, Tweeter dynamically makes HTTP requests without needing a page reload.
 This creates a seamless user experience.
-To make data persistent, even in the event of a server restart, tweets are saved to a database powered by MongoDB.
+To make data persistent, tweets are saved to a database powered by MongoDB.

+Users must log in in order to tweet and like tweets.
+Of course, users cannot like their own tweets.
+User data is stored server side and accessed via express-session.
+To ensure account security, bcrypt handles the password hashing.

 #### Tweet Composer